Help Us Sink Plans for London's Toxic Cruise Port

 Diesel fumes are rated as a level one carcinogen by the World Health Organisation, in the same category as smoking.
 Yet there are 12 schools within a half mile radius of the site.

 Clean onshore power is the common sense solution.
 It's worked in Hamburg, Oslo, New York and the Port of Los Angeles serving 43 miles of coastline.
-Since the installation of on shore power in LA, air pollution monitoring has recorded:
+In fact, since the installation of on shore power in LA, air pollution monitoring has recorded:

 - 90% reduction in sulphur emissions